danielbraas/myPy/README.md

  NotImplementedError
 ```

-The solution to this problem can be found [here](https://stackoverflow.com/questions/58422817/jupyter-notebook-with-python-3-8-notimplementederror/58430041#58430041 "link to fix on stackoverflow")
+The solution to this problem can be found [here](https://stackoverflow.com/questions/58422817/jupyter-notebook-with-python-3-8-notimplementederror/58430041#58430041)
 and is to insert:

 ```
-{
 import sys

 if sys.platform == 'win32':
     asyncio.set_event_loop_policy(asyncio.WindowsSelectorEventLoopPolicy())
-}
 ```

 into the file at: `~/Python/Lib/site-packages/tornado/platform/asyncio.py`